bitlabstudio/django-multilingual-news/README.rst

 Placeholders ("excerpt" and "content")
 ++++++++++++++++++++++++++++++++++++++

 To add content to a news entry, you can make use of two cms placeholders.
 The excerpt is used in list views only.
 Adding content to a placeholder works pretty much the same like adding content to a cms page.
 First, create a news entry, then go to its detail view.
 Use the django cms toolbar to add plugins to the placeholders.
-For more information visit [Django CMS' documentation](http://docs.django-cms.org/en/latest/introduction/templates_placeholders.html#placeholders) .
+For more information visit `Django CMS' documentation <http://docs.django-cms.org/en/latest/introduction/templates_placeholders.html#placeholders>`_.

 Using the apphook
 +++++++++++++++++